My Chemical Romance: Music and popular culture

 In 2020, Kerrang! deemed the band "the rock superstars of the 21st century" while stating that "no other band has had such a musical or cultural impact over recent years."
 The magazine also noted their influence in "the current music scene" of alternative rock.
-Vice named My Chemical Romance the "artist of the decade", with writer Hannah Ewens commenting that they "influenced rock throughout the 2010s—even though they were inactive for most of the decade."
-In Paste magazine, Eli Enis wrote that "it is pretty much accepted canon at this point that My Chemical Romance are one of the most significant rock bands this side of the millennium."
-James McMahon of The Independent stated that Gerard Way "set a blueprint for emo's image of pale face, raven-black hair and perhaps a red tie, for almost 20 years."
-Writing on the band's influence, Entertainment Weeklys Kyle Anderson stated that they "offered up spiritual solutions to real problems, and they did it with huge riffs and big theatrical stage shows, with rarely a hint of irony or detachment... it's unlikely there will ever be a band quite like them again."
+Vice named My Chemical Romance the "artist of the decade", with writer Hannah Ewens commenting that they "influenced rock throughout the 2010s—even though they were inactive for most of the decade".
+In Paste magazine, Eli Enis wrote that "It's pretty much accepted canon at this point that My Chemical Romance are one of the most significant rock bands this side of the millennium."
+James McMahon of The Independent stated that Gerard Way "set a blueprint for emo's image of pale face, raven-black hair and perhaps a red tie, for almost 20 years".
+Writing on the band's influence, Entertainment Weeklys Kyle Anderson stated that they "offered up spiritual solutions to real problems, and they did it with huge riffs and big theatrical stage shows, with rarely a hint of irony or detachment. [...] it's unlikely there will ever be a band quite like them again."

+The band was considered one of the "most loved and hated rock groups" of the late 2000s, according to Noah Buchan of the Taipei Times.
+Speaking on the band's reception and criticism during the early 2000s, NPR Music wrote that "at a moment when mannered indie-pop and roughshod garage-rock were infiltrating the mainstream, [the band] was earnest, dramatic and unapologetically massive, in a way that made it conspicuously uncool", and deemed The Black Parade a "defining album" for a generation of pop-punk fans.
+Conversely, Tom Reardon of Phoenix New Times was more skeptical about the band's releases being regarded as classics in the punk genre: "Cringe-worthy music seems to rule the popular consensus of what is punk these days.
+It makes me a tad ill to think that the aforementioned bands are going to be what the current generation of 20-somethings looks back on as classic punk albums.
+Whiny emo crap is not punk rock and never has been, but then again, who am I to make this distinction?"

 LGBT community

 In Archer, Vince Ruston commented on the band's popularity in the queer and LGBT communities: "My Chemical Romance wanted to speak to and raise up every person who had ever felt outcast, downtrodden, or alienated.
 Queer teens were a huge part of that demographic".
 Similarly, Michelle Hyun Kim described Gerard Way as a "queer icon" in Them, and that "after the band announced their reunion on Halloween 2019, I saw tweets from LGBTQ+ folks around the world claiming, in some way or another, that MCR either served as a queer awakening or fostered their queerness."
-The band have long been supportive of LGBT rights and embraced their LGBT fandom.
+The band has long been supportive of LGBT rights and embraced their LGBT fandom.